iam-py-test/python-ctf/writeups/magic-number.md

 It worked!
 The end print of the number is unneeded, however, it does need something valid to match the end ) from the `int` function.

 ### Version 2
-Version 2 is a bit more complex, and fixes the type check exploit, so the steps above won't work on it
+Version 2 is a bit more complex, and fixes the type check exploit, so the steps above won't work on it.

+### Changes:
+- The type check exploit has been fixed
+- The variable name has been changed
+- Known exploit strings are blocked by the math function However, the math function still uses eval, which means we still can bypass the protection using `math rdnumb + 0`.

+### Version 3
+Version 3 is even more secure.
+The number isn't even stored in memory; just the hash. <br>
+But it _still_ uses eval for the math function.
+It does block any direct access to the variable using blocklisting (and changed the name), however, there are many ways to hide (obfuscate) the payload.
+I used base64, but you can use others.
+Again, I used `math eval(__import__("base64").b64decode("bnVtYg=="))`, but there are other (better) solutions.
+Once I got the MD5 hash, I just created a Python script to crack it.